Skip to main content

 note

-/** * Copyright (c) Meta Platforms, Inc. and affiliates. * * @nolint * @oncall web_perf_infra */// leakFilter is called with each object (node) in browser// allocated by `action` but not released after the `back` callfunction leakFilter(node, _snapshot, _leakedNodeIds) { return node.retainedSize > 1000 * 1000;}module.exports = {leakFilter};
+/** * Copyright (c) Meta Platforms, Inc. and affiliates. * * @nolint * @oncall memory_lab */// leakFilter is called with each object (node) in browser// allocated by `action` but not released after the `back` callfunction leakFilter(node, _snapshot, _leakedNodeIds) { return node.retainedSize > 1000 * 1000;}module.exports = {leakFilter};

 memlab find-leaks --leak-filter ~/memlab/leak-filters/leak-filter-by-retained-size.js